heasia7227/express-study/README.md

 # demo5

-Build a small e-commerce platform based on pseudo demand.
+Build a small e-commerce platform based on pseudo demand.<br />
-Using Typescript
+Using Typescript<br />
-Using sqlite database and sequelize ORM
+Using sqlite database and sequelize ORM<br />